Canon G9 X Mark II vs Olympus E-M10 III

 It is notable that the E-M10 III has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G9X Mark II does not feature such an accessory-socket.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the G9X Mark II and E-M10 III can be found, respectively, in the Canon G9 X Mark II Manual (free pdf) or the online Olympus E-M10 III Manual.

 So what is the bottom line?
 Is the Canon G9 X Mark II better than the Olympus E-M10 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.